-Studying the Performing Arts at Evergreen enables you to combine your passion for your discipline with the discovery and articulation of your desires.
+Studying the performing arts at Evergreen enables you to combine your passion for your discipline with the discovery and articulation of your desires.
 You'll learn about the larger social world the arts inhabit and reach out to explore and create the possible but not yet existing realities that the arts can reveal.

-Our Performing Arts students have done wonderful work in experimental and traditional spheres.
+Our performing arts students have done wonderful work in experimental and traditional spheres.
 They’ve directed plays by Shakespeare, Brecht, and others.
 They've written and performed in avante-garde operas with self-built and designed musical instruments.
 And they've and created and danced in productions for the campus and larger community.
 At Evergreen, students learn about the technologies of theater and musical sound synthesis and they participate in music, theater, and dance performances under faculty direction.
 In our multidisciplinary classes, you’ll have the opportunity to work in groups that combine all the facets of performing arts to produce rewarding work.

-Join us in an education that doesn’t just change your life; it gives you the tools to change the world.
+Join us in an education that doesn’t just change your life — it gives you the tools to change the world.

 At Evergreen, students learn about the technologies of theater and musical sound synthesis and they participate in music, theater, and dance performances under faculty direction.

-Offered at Fall 2014 - Spring 2015
+Offered at Fall 2017–Spring 2018

 You’ll learn about the larger social world the arts inhabit and reach out to explore and create the possible but not yet existing realities that the arts can reveal.

-Offerings Proposed For 2015-16
+Offerings Proposed For 2017-18

 As a student at Evergreen, you'll select from programs like the ones listed here to build your own education.
 While there are no specific course requirements, you can choose to develop an Area of Emphasis with help from advisors and faculty.

-Programs for Freshmen and Sophomores
+Programs for freshmen and sophomores:

-Both upper and lower division students may take these programs
+Both upper and lower division students may take these programs:

-- Beethoven, Blake, and the Sounds of Revolution (Sophomore - Senior)
+- Dance of Consciousness (Sophomore - Senior)

-- The Nature of Music: Patterns, Paradox, and Possibilities (Freshmen - Senior)
+- Shakespeare and Brecht (Freshmen - Senior)